-The courses in the program give students instruction and experience working with students with disabilities in inclusive settings and in self-contained classrooms, and combine the study of a Core Content (Biology) with the study of Adolescence Education.
+The courses in the Inclusive Adolescence Education: Biology 7-12 dual major program give students instruction and experience working with students with disabilities in inclusive settings and in self-contained classrooms.
+This Bachelor of Arts degree program combines the study of a Biology Core Content with the study of Adolescence Education.
 Because the coursework approaches education topics from an intersectional lens, issues of inclusion cannot be separated from the core of the Adolescence program.
 All students who seek New York State certification in 7-12 education must complete the dual certification track in one content area and in Teaching Students with Disabilities (7-12).

 Upon successful fulfillment of the requirements of this program and passing examinations required by New York State, students qualify to be recommended for (NYSED) initial certification in two areas: Inclusive Adolescence Education (7-12) and Teaching Students with Disabilities (7-12).